SFDigitalServices/sf-dahlia-web/README.md

 3. Run `bundle install` in command line to download all necessary gems
 3. Run `npm install` to run the js style and code linters
 4. Run `overcommit --install` to install git hooks into the repo
+5. Run `bower install`
-5. Run `grunt`.
+6. Run `grunt`.
 Ensure that the *latest* pattern library is in the same folder as this repo.
 Running grunt will migrate the css over from the patter library.
 6. Run `rake bower:install`